/ Research / Secondary Projects

 • Commentarii Collegii Conimbricensis S. I. in tres libros De anima Aristotelis Stagiritae (Coimbra: A. Mariz, 1598).

-Originated from printers in Coimbra and Lisbon, the Coimbra Course evolved organically fashion and became widely used by colleges and universities within and beyond the Society of Jesus.
-Its influence extended far beyond Europe, reaching America and even the Orient, including regions like India and China.
-Its international impact and profound influence on the configuration of modern philosophical thought, shaping the ideas of figures such as Descartes, Leibniz, Espinoza, Locke, Hobbes, Marx, and Peirce, underscore the urgency of making the text finally available to 21st century readers through its first complete translation.
+Established by printers in Coimbra and Lisbon, the Coimbra Course evolved organically and became widely used by colleges and universities within and beyond the Society of Jesus.
+Its influence extended far beyond Europe, reaching America and even the East, including India and China.
+Its international impact and profound influence on the configuration of modern philosophical thought are indisputable, having shaped the ideas of figures such as Descartes, Leibniz, Espinoza, Locke, Hobbes, Marx, and Peirce.
+This lasting legacy underscores the urgent necessity of making the text finally available to 21st century readers through its first complete translation.

-The project comprises a team of over 30 researchers from various research centres specialising in different fields within CECH (Greek, Latin, Medieval and Renaissance Studies, and Philosophy).
-This interdisciplinary collaboration combines philological and philosophical studies.
+The project comprises a team of researchers specialised in different fields within CECH (Greek, Latin, Medieval and Renaissance Studies, and Philosophy) and combining philological and philosophical studies.